Skip to main content

 The major outcomes of this project will be:

-• The provision of in vitro platform offering versatility and high predictive value to replace animals that would otherwise be used to investigate maternal passive immunity and vertical disease transmission
+• The provision of an in vitro platform offering versatility and high predictive value to replace animals that would otherwise be used to investigate maternal passive immunity and vertical disease transmission.

 3R impact: An immediate benefit will be the potential for a significant reduction in the number of experimental animals used for research.
 Our novel platform could be used specifically as in vitro substitutes for infectivity studies where pathogens are injected into or ingested by the host to determine the quantity required to induce clinical symptoms; infection biology studies which are aimed primarily at improving our knowledge of basic pathogen biology, pathogenesis and host-pathogen interaction; drug testing and/or vaccine screening where drugs or vaccines are administered at a range of concentrations to determine effective dose.
 Although clinical drug and vaccine trials are unlikely to be avoided completely, these could be considerably refined if more relevant in vitro testing were possible.